Lido's stETH: Use cases in DeFi

 Users can stake their ether with Lido, bypassing the restraints (illiquidity, immovability, and inaccessibility) from just staking in the Eth2 deposit contract directly.
 You can find more information about the mechanics of stETH here.

 Lido’s stETH is fully intended to be used across a wide range of varying DeFi protocols where applicable.
-These use cases can range from lending protocols, DEX'es or liquidity pools, yield aggregators, yield optimizers, derivatives, etc.
+These use cases can range from lending protocols, DEX'es or liquidity pools, aggregators, optimizers, etc.

 Below, we share more information about particular use cases where stETH can potentially be integrated.